Keshavdas: Life

-Keshavdas was a Sanadhya Brahman born in 1555 probably near to Orchha at Tikamgarh.
+Keshavdas was a Sanadhya Brahman born in 1555 most likely near to Orchha at Tikamgarh.
 There were many pandits among his ancestors and inferences from his writings suggest that, as would be typical of a pandit, the preferred language of his family, and that to which he was exposed as a child, was Sanskrit.
 Those ancestors included Pt.Dinakara and Tribikrama, who had both been rewarded by Tomara rulers in Delhi and Gwalior, as well as his grandfather, Pt.
 Krishnadatta, and his father, Pt.
 Kashinatha, who had both served as scholars to the rulers of Orchha kingdom.
 (Note: Krishnadatta served in the court of Rudraputra, the founder of the Orchha kingdom, while Kashinatha was in the court of Madhukar Shah, the third ruler of the kingdom and a follower of the Bhakti movement.)
 His elder brother, Balabhadra, was also a poet.

 Despite the familial connection to Sanskrit, Keshavdas adopted a vernacular style of Hindi, known as Braj Bhasha, for his writings.
 The self-deprecation that was consequent upon this momentous shift — he once described himself as a "slow-witted Hindi poet" (Note: Keshavdas was not always as self-deprecating as he was with his "slow-witted Hindi poet" remark.
 For example, he described himself as "wise" in the Virsinghdev Charit.) — belies his significance, described by Allison Brusch as "a decisive milestone in North Indian literary culture".
 His decision meant abandoning a highly formalised, stylised and accepted genre that was considered to be a de facto requirement of any poet, let alone one wishing to work within the royal courts of the time.
 It was not that Hindi poetry was new, since it had long been propagated, mostly orally and in particular by religious figures, but rather that it was deprecated.
 In particular, it was disliked by the pandits themselves.
 In the eyes of the critics, according to Busch, "To be a vernacular writer was to exhibit both a linguistic and an intellectual failing".